 If you want to backpack the Summerland Trail, you will need to do some advanced planning.
 A backpacking permit is required and the backpack permitting system in Mount Rainier National Park is a bit complicated.

-How to get a backpacking permit
+How do I get a backpacking permit?

 Backpacking permits for the Summerland Trail are some of the most popular permits in Mount Rainier National Park, so it’s important you do everything you can to maximize your chances of getting a permit.